j-sims/isitinyapi/README.md

   - keep the list as short as possible and keep in mind the runtime that each command will take (total cannot exceed 2 min)

 #### Add to mcp crontab
-- edit the /etc/mcp/templates/crontab file and add the following lines to the end per this KB: https://www.dell.com/support/kbdoc/en-us/000190875/isilon-how-to-automate-weekly-cluster-log-uploads-isi-gather-info
+- edit the /etc/mcp/templates/crontab file and add the following lines to the end: see [this KB](https://www.dell.com/support/kbdoc/en-us/000190875/isilon-how-to-automate-weekly-cluster-log-uploads-isi-gather-info)

 ```
 # Every hour check to ensure isi_tiny_api is running